Dowell-Lab/srworkshop/projectB/day09/worksheets/02_r_graphing_worksheet.md

 venn_list_de <- list()
 ggvenn()

-# Do you think you can make a more helpful version of this?
-# If so, put your code below
 ```

 **Third**, we’ll experiment with heatmaps as an alternative to venn diagrams.
 I like heatmaps for a couple reasons.
 They make it easier to visualize many samples, and also they show more of the quantitative data.
 We’ll use the package [pheatmap](https://davetang.org/muse/2018/05/15/making-a-heatmap-in-r-with-the-pheatmap-package/) (aka pretty heatmap).